AlexandreDecan/sismic/docs/contract.rst

        - always: x >= 0
        - always: not active('initial') or x > 0

-If the default :py:class:`~sismic.evaluator.PythonEvaluator` is used, it is possible to refer to the old value of some variable used in the statechart, by prepending ``__old__``.
+If the default :py:class:`~sismic.code.PythonEvaluator` is used, it is possible to refer to the old value of some variable used in the statechart, by prepending ``__old__``.
 This is particularly useful when specifying postconditions and invariants: